the-frey/the-frey.github.com/_posts/2013-07-26-recap-on-a-year-of-code.md

 ---
 layout: post
 title: "Recap on a Year of Code"
-description: "It's been a year, so it's time to take stock"
+description: "It's been a year now, so it's time to take stock"
 category:
 tags: [programming, ux, learning]
 ---